nathanwilk7/Website/documentation/Testing.md

 public void testingMethodYourAdapterDoesNotSupport(...
 ```

-The same annoation can also be used to exclude whole classes:
+The same annotation can also be used to exclude whole classes:
 ```java
 @Category([NameOfAdapter]Excluded.class)
 public class TestClassWhichYourAdapterNotSupports {